aiforbitcoin/aibtc-wallet/README.md

 AI-Bitcoin-Wallet is a community driven fork of the popular nano wallet [Nault](https://github.com/Nault/Nault) 💙

-It's a fully client-side signing wallet for sending and receiving [AI-Bitcoin](https://github.com/aiforbitcoin/aibtc-node/) directly in your browser at [wallet.aiforbitcoin.com](https://wallet.aiforbitcoin.com).
+It's a fully client-side signing wallet for sending and receiving [AI-Bitcoin](https://github.com/aiforbitcoin/aibtc-node/) directly in your browser at..

 Seamless integration with any AI-Bitcoin compatible RPC backend/websocket and the aim to be more frequently maintained are some of the main features.
 Those together will greatly increase the stability, performance and uptime.